kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

  * Text book definition for 5G slicing is that "5G network slicing is a network architecture that enables the multiplexing of virtualized and independent logical networks on the same physical network infrastructure.
 Each network slice is an isolated end-to-end network tailored to fulfil diverse requirements requested by a particular application"
  ## Problem Statment
  * How network slicing can be achieved in NFVI (Network Function Virtulization Infrastrutre).
-    - NFVI slicing is easier to achieve once Contrainerized Network Function  PODs are running over the Infrastructure as a Service VMs.
+    - NFVI slicing is easier to achieve once Containerized Network Function (CNF)  PODs are running over the Infrastructure as a Service vitual machines (VMs).
-    - There is strong advocacy from a school of thought that Contrainerized Network Function PODs should run on bare metal servers.
+    - There is strong advocacy from a school of thought that CNF PODs should run on bare metal servers (BMS).
-    - Running CNF PODs over BMS can solve issues related to performance overhead  and networking  complexities can be avoided  which are inherited when CNI has to run POD networks inside the IaaS VMs.
+    - Running CNF PODs over BMS can solve issues related to performance overhead  and networking  complexities can also be avoided  which are inherited when CNI has to run POD networks inside the IaaS VMs.
-* If CNF Pods have to be run on bare metal server then it means one bare metal will be used as single k8s worker node which is clearly underutilization of compute resource.
+* If CNF Pods have to be run on BMS then it means one BMS will be used as single k8s worker node which is clearly underutilization of compute resource.
 ## Use cases for Running CNF over BMS
  * In 5G Cloud-RAN DU (distribuation unit) is deployed near to RU (Radio Unit) as low latency is required for DU.
    - Cloud-native DU workloads requires low latencey thus requires BMS based K8s deployment.
-   - Using a BMS; only to host single k8s node is clearly  under-utilization of compute resources
+   - Using a BMS; only to host single k8s node is clearly  under-utilization of compute resources.
- * In 5G Cloud-RAN CU (Central unit) is deployed far away from Radio Unit (RU) can bare some latency, but it is still desirable to keep the latency to minimum effect.
+ * In 5G Cloud-RAN CU (Central unit) is deployed far away from Radio Unit (RU) abd can bare some latency, but it is still desirable to keep the latency to minimum effect.
  * In 5G Core Control plane sites; compute resources are usually shared to run following applications.
    - Policy Contol Function
    - Packet Core Controller